hemanthgk10/acos-client/README.md

 # acos-client
-Acos client to access A10 Server and upload aflex files.
+Acos client to access A10 Server which can retreive a particular aflex,  upload aflex files or download the aflexes.